 After taking a hiatus for two years, I’ve started working with ARM assembly language again.
-I realized that the code I had been working on before had become a sort of utility library, so I rearranged the git repository to reflect that.
+I realized that the code I had been working on before had become a kind of utility library, so I rearranged the git repository to reflect that.

 While doing so, I noticed that my sorting libraries were in an incomplete state, so I decided to work on finishing them.
-The result is that I now have three working sort functions that all operate in place on an existing array of 32bit signed integers.
+The result is that I now have four working sort functions that all operate in place on an existing array of 32bit signed integers.

 Today I wrote a little utility in Java that compresses a file using Huffman coding.
 Normally Huffman coding works on 8-bit bytes.
 However, because of my experience dealing with Chinese, Japanese, Korean, and other non-English text I wondered how well the coding method would work on double byte character sets.
 Specifically, I was curious about compressing UTF-8 text.